Eve Myles: Awards and recognition

 Myles was among many others nominated for Wales online Dafftas' best actress and won for her role as Frankie with almost 45% of the votes.
 Myles was nominated for and won Wales' sexiest woman in 2013.

 Myles has been nominated for a total of six BAFTA Cymru awards, winning one.
 In 2002, 2003, and 2009, Myles was nominated for Best Actress in the BAFTA Cymru Awards for her role as Ceri on the BBC Wales drama Belonging.

 In 2007, Myles won the BAFTA Cymru Best Actress award for her portrayal of Gwen Cooper in Torchwood's first series, a role she also received Best Actress BAFTA Cymru nominations for in 2008 and 2010.
 In 2010, Myles won the Best Actress award in the SFX Reader's awards poll, and was crowned best actress in the 11th annual Airlock Alpha Portal Awards.
 For her role as Gwen Cooper in Torchwood: Miracle Day, Myles was nominated for a Satellite Awards in the Best Television Actress category. and reached the shortlist for the 2012 UK National Television Awards.

 In 2006, Wales on Sunday named Myles as its "Bachelorette of the Year".
 Myles also regularly ranks highly in the Western Mail's annual list of the 50 sexiest women in Wales.
 In 2005, the Western Mail ranked Myles seventh whilst she ranked fifth in 2008, 7th in 2009, 8th in 2010 and 10th in 2011.

 In June 2010, Myles was honoured with a fellowship from the Royal Welsh College of Music & Drama.

 Personal life

 Myles met Bradley Freegard at the National Youth Theatre in 1994, and they married in Italy on 18 May 2013.
-Myles and Freegard have three daughters, born in 2009, 2014, and 2021.
+Myles and Freegard, who is also an actor, have three daughters.
+Matilda, Siena and McKenzie.
 After learning Welsh for Keeping Faith with the assistance of her husband, she now speaks conversational Welsh with her daughters.

 Filming Torchwood's fourth series in 2011 saw Myles relocate with her family to America's Hollywood Hills, living "literally underneath the Hollywood sign".
-Myles has described California as the "land of dreams", and her experience filming the fourth series of Torchwood in Hollywood as the best year of her life, adding that she would love to spend more time there as an actress if possible.
+Myles has described California as the "land of dreams", and her experience filming the fourth series of Torchwood in Hollywood as the best year of her life, adding that she would love to spend more time there.